giantmonkey/korona-cloud-client/gem/docs/PointsOfSaleApi.md

 point_of_sale_id = 'point_of_sale_id_example' # String | id of the related object (important: id should match the uuid-format) receipt_id = 'receipt_id_example' # String | the id of the receipt
 opts = {
-  coupling_id: 'coupling_id_example' # String | the coupling-id of the device.
+  coupling_id: 'coupling_id_example', # String | the coupling-id of the device.
 It can be set to check whether your coupling-id is correct or not (works only, if point of sale is external).
-}
+  voided_items: true # Boolean | when set to true, voided items will be returned }

 begin